darrylweimers/python-3/README.md

-start a scope with colon : follow by indented code python don't support constructor overload python dont support static class, Python modules are sufficient for grouping related functions
+start a scope with colon : follow by indented code python don't support constructor overload python dont support static class, Python modules are sufficient for grouping related functions if you have import error, make sure you don't have circular dependent imports